cclinus/AV-Fuzzer/carla_sim/visuals/rear_end/README.md

 ## Simulated

-Images of a simulated rear end crash, spawned from scenarios/scenario_3.yaml.
+Images of a rear end crash simulated in CARLA, spawned from scenarios/scenario_3.yaml.

 - collision_angle: An angled view of the crash
 - collision_bird: A bird's-eye view of the crash, mirroring what is seen in the graphics directory